asconix/rfcs/rfcs/0057-secrets-for-services.md

 when wrong paths are specified - thus the arguments add a little bit of convenience and safety, aside from the indirection they offer.

-For every service defined this way in a scope, a side-cart container is generated _per service_ and wired up with the target service.
+For every service defined this way in a scope, a side-car container is generated _per service_ and wired up with the target service.
 This means that the ability to create a scope does not break isolation between multiple target services but can add a little bit of developer convenience.